zhinst/zhinst-labber/docs/source/features/logging.rst

 Logging and Error Handling
 ===========================

-All logging information inside the driver are displayed in the python output window that is created for each instrument when connected.
-By default the logging level is set to ``INFO``(20), which means it is quite verbose and should help understanding what happens in the background and if a specific information is failing.
+All logging information inside the driver are displayed in the Python output window that is created for each instrument when connected.
+By default, the logging level is set to ``INFO``(20), which means it is quite verbose and should help understanding what happens in the background and if a specific information is failing.